Snow & Ice Removal

 Parking is Prohibited on any street, road, highway, public way, or public parking lot in the Town between 1:00 a.m. and 7:00 a.m. from November 15 - March 31.

 The Town of Cedarburg has been providing snow and ice control services to our residents, in some form, for more than sixty years.
 The Town maintains only Town owned roads and not county or state roadways.
-The Town currently has five large plow trucks with salters and two smaller trucks to help clear town roads of snow and ice during the winter months.
+The Town currently has five plow trucks with salters, two smaller trucks, and one loader with snow and ice control equipment attached to help clear town roads during the winter months.
 All Town trucks are orange.
 Snow accumulations in depths of two (2) inches or more will be plowed from the roadways.
 Snow accumulations of less than two (2) inches may be plowed if conditions warrant.
-When snow has fallen overnight, the routes will begin approximately 3:00 a.m. to be completed by or before 7:30 a.m.
+When snow has fallen overnight, the routes will begin approximately 2:00 a.m. to be completed by or before 7:30 a.m.
 Salting of main roads and intersections will be done in conjunction with plowing when temperatures are at or >5°F. For a summary of Town snow/ice removal policy, click here.
-There are a number of things that our residents can or must do to help our crews complete there work as quickly as possible.
+There are a number of things that our residents can or must do to help our crews complete their work as quickly as possible.

 • Please do not park on the street during or immediately after a snowfall.
-The Town of Cedarburg code of ordinances prohibits parking on any town road between 1:00am and 7:00am, between December 1st and April 15th.
-If the Town declares a snow emergency, parking on a town road is prohibited until the emergency expires.
+The Town of Cedarburg code of ordinances prohibits parking on any Town road between 1:00am and 7:00am, between November 15 - March 31st.
+If the Town declares a snow emergency, parking on a Town road is prohibited until the emergency expires.

 • The Town code also prohibits the pushing, throwing, blowing, or placement of snow from private property onto any Town roadway, or public area.
 The roadway is considered the paved portion and the shoulders of the road.
 Snow may be deposited beyond the shoulders on either side of the road.